 Imran’s main theme is ‘re-humanization’ in the way that we deal with other parties.
 He weaves an intricate and compelling narrative of personal experiences which touch upon many subject areas: English Literature, sociology, religion, international relations, global politics, modern history – told in a compelling, humorous and human way which keeps his audiences spellbound.

 At university … he failed to impress any women – despite having an Alfa Romeo and a microwave oven (quite possibly the only privately-owned microwave on campus at that time).

 Imran’s (possibly heretical) view is that what religion (or non-religion) you follow is far less important than how it makes you feel inside (peace-compassion-joy or arrogance-superiority-hatred) and how you treat other people.

 He has appeared on BBC television, Sky television, SBS television (Australia), Voice of America television, Press TV, National Public Radio, BBC radio (many times), Radio Australia, and ABC Radio National (Australia).

-Imran currently lives in Kuala Lumpur, Malaysia.
-Yes, he’s single.
-(He is only interested in a woman who is intelligent, educated, vivacious and independent – and will challenge him, not bring him tea.)
+Imran currently lives in the UK and Malaysia.
+(Yes, he’s single.
+He is only interested in a woman who is intelligent, educated, vivacious and independent and will challenge him, not bring him tea.)
 He is an accredited feminist (Maclean’s magazine – does that count, it’s Canadian?).

 a Muslim boy meets the West